 "Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us" Hebrews 12:1

 A few weeks ago I had a conversation with a friend that left me feeling sad after we got off the phone.
-I love this friend dearly, but after chatting I realized we are no longer in the same place in our friendship that we used to be for so long.
+After chatting I realized we are no longer in the same place in our friendship that we used to be for so long.

 To be perfectly honest, this feeling has been coming on for some time, and the shift in our friendship happened over the course of several years.
 But after this particular conversation, it became truly evident that we were on different pages.

 As I do with everything now, I went to the Lord with it.
-I shared with Him my feelings of sadness and discouragement surrounding this friendship.
+I shared with Him my feelings of sadness and discouragement.

 I shared my grief in feeling like we can't talk the way we used to to, or share in the same way we once had.
 I laid my heart bare.